 1. How can leadership effectively manage change in response to the COVID-19 pandemic within organizations?

 1.4 Objectives

+The main objective of this study was to explore the effect of leadership in managing change during the pandemic.
+More specifically, this study has the following objective:

 1. To analyze the principles and strategies of leadership that can facilitate effective change management in response to the COVID-19 pandemic within organizations.